LordMike/OffregLib/README.md

 }
 ```

-For more examples, look at the Test library on how to accomplish various functions.
+For more examples, look at the Test application on how to accomplish various functions.